nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

    :local:
    :depth: 2

-There are different ways to install the |NCS|, depending on your preferred development environment and the :ref:`toolchain management tool <toolchain_management_tools>`:
+There are different ways to install the |NCS|, depending on your preferred development environment:

 * Using |VSC| and the |nRFVSC| (recommended)
 * Using command line and nRF Util